Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Localizing keywords means adapting existing keywords from one language to another with all the behavioral and cultural context in mind.

-To localize keywords, an SEO specialist has to pay close attention to how people are searching.
+To localize keywords, an international SEO specialist has to pay close attention to how people are searching.

 Finding successful keywords for a market can be a fine line.
 One study focusing on German keywords found that searching for “make your lips look bigger” produced a monthly search volume of 20.
 Meanwhile, “how to make your lips bigger” has a monthly search volume of nearly 1,200.
 It’s a small change, but the latter keyword volume demonstrates how a native speaker is more likely to ask questions according to the syntax and vocabulary that feels natural to them.

-It often takes a native eye to spot these opportunities because a marketer needs to be intimately familiar with a language’s common phrases, slang and tone in order to pull this off.
+It often takes a native eye to spot these opportunities because a marketer needs to be intimately familiar with a language’s common phrases, slang and tone to do this successfully.

 4. Review the viability of your keywords